olarur/ManualTestingPortofolio/Final Project/README.md

 The following elements are needed to be ready before the test execution phase begins:

-* The environment is up and running  and user is created.
+* Testing environment is up and running: https://opensource-demo.orangehrmlive.com/
+* Access to the testing environment is given: Username : Admin | Password : admin123
+* Cycle summary was created
+* Test cases were added to the cycle summary
+* Postman collection with the dependents API methods was created
+* Authorization token was created for accessing the API.

 ## 1.6 Test Execution